kurtdonaldson/new-bodyfat-calculator/README.md

 <p>I worked alongside a user experience designer to create a one-page responsive web app for healthcare professionals who would use this in-clinic.</p>

 <p>I used HTML, CSS, Bootstrap and JavaScript for front end development.
 I used NodeJS and Express on the server side.
 Client data was saved to the non-relational database MongoDB using Mongoose.
 I used RESTful routing in order to map HTTP methods and CRUD actions.
 I used Passport.JS middleware for authentication.
+The model-view-controller (MVC) design pattern was used to structure the application.
 The app was deployed to Heroku.</p>

 <p>After multiple iterations we settled on a minimum viable product (MVP) that would meet the basic calculation needs.</p>